Manufactured in the UK

 Published

-There are many types of pumps and dirty water screens, most have been designed for particular uses and industrial contexts.
-Rotorflush products offer general purpose pumping and screening of natural and industrial waste water, providing low maintenance use and installation.
+There are many ways of screening or filtering water ahead of pumps or gravity intakes.
+Some are specific to particular applications or industries; many are wasteful of water time and money.
+Rotorflush products offer general purpose pumping and screening of natural and industrial waste water, providing low maintenance use by reducing blockages and downtime, and easy installation.

-This page looks at Rotorflush self-cleaning water screening and filtration products, to help you best meet your requirements.
+This page looks at Rotorflush self-cleaning water filters and strainers, to help you best meet your requirements.

 Nobody ever likes unblocking filters and screens.